-Career Counseling Can Provide You With Emotional Support
+Counseling Can Provide Emotional Support In Your Career

 The majority of mismatched people at work experience significantly higher levels of stress than those who fit with their job.
 These people can experience symptoms of depression and anxiety related to job stress.
 Career counseling will help you choose a career that is a good fit for your mental and emotional health.
 Your career counselor can provide emotional support while you figure out what profession best fits your personality.

 Depending on what you need, there are particular career counseling programs where you learn how to apply for positions and prepare for interviews.
 Your career counselor can help you practice how to answer interview questions.
-They can also help you improve your communication and negotiation skills.
+A career counselor can also help you improve your communication and negotiation skills.

 You will learn about networking techniques while consulting with your career counselor.
 They will assist you in finding science-related training and development programs.

 Competing with other applicants in research, engineering, and other science-related fields is difficult enough.
 As a science major, you would want to have a resource advantage.
 Your career counselor can refer you to other career workshops to improve your writing and present your curriculum vitae.
-They can also provide you with other necessary tools to increase your job searching skills.
+A career counselor can also provide you with other necessary tools to increase your job searching skills.